vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/FeaturedImagePipeline.md

   - This version corresponds to the level2.json file state _at build time_.
 This means it could be outdated compared to the GitHub version.
   - This means that GitHub holds the _master copy_ of (committed) Level 2 data.
 Both apps rely on this copy.
 - The Level 2 data used in PhotoClubHub.app is persisted by the CoreData database
 - The Level 2 data used in PhotoClubHubHTML.app is loaded into CoreData, but this happens _after clearing_ CoreData.
-So this isn't really persistent.
+So this isn't really persisted.

 ## Reading level2.json data